leonardfavre/Master_Thesis_sflizard/docs/sflizard.pipeline.md

     None.

 #### add_batch
 Add a batch of images to the report.
-All images are in np.array format, except for original images that are in torch.Tensor.
+All images are in np.ndarray format, except for original images that are in torch.Tensor.

 Args: